 Martin scores 23, top-seeded Kansas beats Providence 66-61

-CHICAGO (AP) Kansas' Jalen Wilson noticed the excitement on the other side.
+CHICAGO – Kansas’ Jalen Wilson noticed the excitement on the other side.

 The top-seeded Jayhawks went from leading by 13 in the second half to trailing Providence by a point with their season in danger of slipping away.